nitintf/navi/README.md

 ### Plugin load and installation

 Edit `navi.vim` to set `g:NaviBin` to your custom binary location.
-Optionally, change the chord of choice (defaults to `<C-k>`).
+Optionally, change the preferred key combination (defaults to `<C-k>`).

-In Vim, you just have to `:source navi.vim`.
+In Vim, you simply have to `:source navi.vim`.

-But - if you want the plugin to be persistent, make it load when Vim starts: copy `navi.vim` to any directory present in your runtime path (`:echo &runtimepath`).
-Check if the script is loaded with `:scriptnames`.
+However, if you want the plugin to be persistent, make it load when Vim starts: copy `navi.vim` to any directory present in your runtime path (`:echo &runtimepath`).
+Restart Vim.
+Verify if the script is loaded with `:scriptnames`.

 ### Usage

-In Normal Mode, press <C-k> (or your chord of choice) to pass your current line to `Navi`.
+In Normal Mode, press your preferred key combination (or <C-k> by default) to pass your current line to `Navi`.
 In Visual Mode, you may select more lines.

 ## Caution